-Consistent with the requirements set forth in EC 1105-2-412, Assuring Quality of Planning Models, HEC-FDA version 1.4.1 was used to compute EAD.
-Corps guidance stipulates that the plan which reasonably maximizes net national economic development benefits, consistent with the Federal objective, be identified.
-Project benefits for flood risk management measures are identified through successive iterations of existing and future without-project scenarios, changing key hydrologic and/or hydraulic variables as the measures warrant.
-HEC-FDA is the only model certified for formulation and evaluation of flood risk management plans using risk analysis methods, and was used in this study.
+Consistent with the requirements set forth in EC 1105-2-412, Assuring Quality of Planning Models, HEC-FDA version 1.4.1 was used to compute expected annual damages (EAD).
+Corps guidance stipulates that the plan which reasonably maximizes net NED benefits, consistent with the Federal objective, be identified.
+Project benefits for Flood Risk Management (FRM) measures are identified through successive iterations of existing and future without-project scenarios, changing key hydrologic and/or hydraulic variables as the measures warrant.
+Hydrologic Engineering Center-Flood Damage Assessment (HEC-FDA) is the only model certified for formulation and evaluation of FRM plans using risk analysis methods, and was used in this study.
 Damages were computed in August 2014 price levels at the FY 14 interest rate of 3.5%.
-Dam C, the Tentatively Selected Plan, was updated using current cost (deflated to August 2014 price levels) and calculated at the FY 17 interest rate of 2.875%.
+Dam C, the recommended plan, was updated using current cost (deflated to August 2014 price levels) and calculated at the FY 17 interest rate of 2.875%.
 The period of analysis is 50 years.